Edit Blog Post

 We had a great time playing with the monks despite the facts that they were much better than us and that we couldn’t run for more than five seconds without collapsing at that altitude.
 I even scored a goal!
 Had we realised at the time that Tengboche had both

 A village by the river.

 the best view on the trek and the most entertaining things to do in the afternoons (football is more fun than shivering next to a fireplace which hasn’t started properly) then we would not have bothered walking any further.
-Honestly, once you get to Tengboche you’ve seen 90% of what there is to see on the trek and considering hard the walking gets afterwards, it’s hard to justify going any further.
+Honestly, once you get to Tengboche you’ve seen 90%!o(MISSING)f what there is to see on the trek and considering hard the walking gets afterwards, it’s hard to justify going any further.